open-afc-project/openafc/OIDC_Login.md

 OIDC_DISCOVERY_URL = 'https://accounts.mycompany.com'
 ```

-Note that the path must be accessible to the httpd which runs under fbrat
+Note that the path must be accessible to the httpd which runs as fbrat username and fbrat group
 ```
 chown -R 1003:1003 /localpath
 ```